b3m1ch4/wdi-2/README.md

 ## User stories
 As a user, I expect to be able to
--signup, signin, change my password and signout -create a gig
+- signup, signin, change my password and signout
+- create a gig
--view all gigs
+- view all gigs
--view a single gig
+- view a single gig
--edit a gig
+- edit a gig
--delete a gig
+- delete a gig

 ## Link to Entity Relationship Diagram (ERD).
 https://i.imgur.com/KZJASKN.jpg